More detailed articles covering: A return to early church worship and message:

 - New converts from pagan backgrounds could result in no contributions or inappropriate ones.

-- Charismatic gifts were dropping away at this time which meant less contributions.
+- Charismatic gifts were dropping away at this time which meant fewer contributions being made.

 - The power of the leaders increased thus creating ‘clergy’ and a passive ‘laity’.

-It may theoretically be possible for all to participate in this worship, but in practice relatively few do.
+It may theoretically be possible for all to participate in multi-voiced worship, but in practice relatively few do, so the worship time has to be encouraged and worked at because it cannot be just left as a void.

 Multi-voiced worship can therefore become dull, boring, uncreative and unedifying.